 Individual, family and group counseling sessions with a licensed therapist can help children reduce the of symptoms of anxiety or depression, develop better self-esteem, learn new coping skills, improve social skills, and learn how to communicate more effectively.
-Through the development of these skills, children can develop more positive peer relationships and improve their relationships with family members.
+Through the development of these skills, children, teens and adults can develop more positive peer relationships, improve their functioning at school or work and improve their relationships with family members.

 Children who have difficulty learning, who find school work more challenging than their friends, or who do not process information as easily as their peers can begin to feel negatively about themselves and their capabilities.
 These children can also begin to feel anxious or worried about going to school and whether they will be able to be successful within the academic environment.
 Additionally, some children with learning challenges can become overly sad or depressed when they recognize that they are not able to learn and work as easily as other people their age.